noosed/NTCompanion/README.md

 >>> Can you explain how to make chocolate chip cookies?
 ```

-Your model should now respond with knowledge from your scraped dataset!
+Your model should now respond with knowledge from your scraped dataset.

 ### Template Matching